Flawless Shade

-Flawless Shade is the stage name of Tajh Jordan (sometimes Tajh Patterson), an American drag queen and make-up artist based in Portland, Oregon.
+Flawless Shade is the stage name of Tajh Jordan (sometimes Tajh Patterson), an American drag performer and make-up artist based in Portland, Oregon.
 A former Miss Gay Oregon, Flawless Shade has been featured in campaigns by Adidas, GLAAD, and Top Level Design.

 Jordan competed under their real name on the subscription-based streaming service WOW Presents Plus's competition series Painted with Raven.
+They also appeared in and co-produced the music video for "Fear", the lead single on Logic's 2024 album Ultra 85.

 Career

 Tajh Jordan is a make-up artist based in Portland, Oregon, who performs in drag as Flawless Shade.
-In 2016, Flawless Shade was the first drag competitor in the Stoli Key West Cocktail Classic, an annual bartending contest featuring 15 LGBT bartenders from North America, in which she placed third.
+Jordan began developing the drag persona in 2014.
+In 2016, Flawless Shade was the first drag competitor in the Stoli Key West Cocktail Classic, an annual bartending contest featuring fifteen LGBTQ bartenders from North America, in which she placed third.
 As of 2017–2018, at Portland's Century Bar, Flawless Shade hosted a twice-weekly bingo event "Flawless Bingo", which served as a fundraiser for organizations including Cascade AIDS Project.